CovidSC/covidsc-web/README.md

 ## Scripts

 - `start` runs your app for development, reloading on file changes
-- `start:build` runs your app after it has been built using the build command
+- `start:build` runs your app after it has been built using the build command, and for convenience launches a local browser
 - `start:server` runs your app after it has been built using the build command
 - `build` builds your app and outputs it in your `docs` directory
   - (The docs folder is used due to limitations with Github Pages)